 - 1.1 Food Standards Scotland ('FSS'), established by Part 1 of the Food (Scotland) Act 2015 ("the 2015 Act"), is a body corporate, governed by members appointed by the Scottish Ministers.
 Being a body corporate gives it a distinct legal identity with which Ministers and other stakeholders can deal.
-The Food (Scotland) Act (Consequential Provisions) Order 2015 makes FSS part of the Scottish Administration, alongside, but separate from, the Scottish Government as it is non-ministerial. - 1.2 FSS employs its Chief Executive (CE) and its staff ("FSS staff") whose actions are usually carried out on behalf of FSS i.e. regulation is carried out, policy is made, agreements are entered into by FSS staff on behalf of FSS. - 1.3 FSS provides broad strategic direction to the staff it employs and holds the CE to account for the leadership and performance of FSS.
+The Food (Scotland) Act (Consequential Provisions) Order 2015 makes FSS part of the Scottish Administration, alongside, but separate from, the Scottish Government as FSS is non-ministerial. - 1.2 FSS employs its Chief Executive (CE) and its staff ("FSS staff").
+The Chief Executive is authorised by FSS to arrange for the exercise of all FSS functions allowed under section 14 of the 2015 Act.
+The actions of all staff are undertaken on behalf of FSS i.e. regulation is carried out, policy is made, agreements are entered into by FSS staff on behalf of FSS.
+This Framework Document sets out respective roles and responsibilities which underpin this authorisation. - 1.3 FSS provides broad strategic direction to the staff it employs and holds the CE to account for the leadership and performance of FSS.
 The CE is responsible for the day-to-day running of FSS.
 The staff of FSS are civil servants, appointed by and accountable to FSS. - 1.4 This Framework Document sets out the terms of an agreement between FSS and the Scottish Government in relation to the governance, financing and operation of the functions of FSS.
 The framework document is a statement of intent, agreed jointly.
 It does not create legal obligations.